Chickahominy people: Modern period

-The people lost title to the last part of their reservation lands in 1718, but continued to live in the area for some time.
-Those who did not merge with the Pamunkey and other tribes, slowly migrated back to New Kent County and Charles City County, closer to their original homeland.
+During the 19th century, Chickahominy people slowly moved back to the region of the Chickahominy River, their ancestral lands.
 In the 20th century, descendants of these people organized to form the current Eastern Chickahominy and Chickahominy tribes, respectively.
 The migrations happened before the end of the 18th century, and few records survive in this "burnt-over district," disrupted by major wars, by which to establish their dates of migration.